em0n-1337/Linux-Ricing/README.md

 If you're familier with C language then you can add more functionalities manually.
 But if not then you can add patches.
 I have already included some of the patches, but if you want more, you can check the suckless website.

-NOTE: You may face some warnings while making slstatus file, just ignore them.
+NOTE: You may face some warnings while making slstatus file, just ignore them in case they appear.